PulseBeat02/PulseBeat02/README.md

 ---

-You will see me in many places, particularily involved in the Spigot Discord, Forge Forums, as well as many other places.
+You will see me in many places, particularily involved in the Fabric Discord, Spigot Discord, Forge Forums, as well as many other places.
 If you have any questions, contact me! :)

 ---